 His one regret?
 “I’m really into physical geography, so I’m disappointed I didn’t get that alluvial fan question!”

 The performances of the five finalists — Woodward, Aaron Abraham (Calgary), Thomas Emmanuel Côté (Longueuil, Que.), Jake Douglas (Peterborough, Ont.), and Evan Fingerhut (Dartmouth, N.S.) — earned the admiration of the host of this year’s final, Canadian Space Agency astronaut David Saint-Jacques.
 Earlier in the afternoon, Saint-Jacques told an audience of mainly students that his own exciting career, which will see him blast off for the International Space Station next November, began with a childhood fascination with the planet.

 “I encourage you to listen to your heart and find your dream,” he said.
 “Sometimes the dream is scary, but not chasing it is scarier.”

 — David Saint-Jacques (@Astro_DavidS) June 5, 2017

 Woodward and his fellow “geography nerds” will now have a chance to experience Canada’s unique geography and spectacular wildlife firsthand.
-In a first for the Challenge, One Ocean Expeditions, the exclusive ocean travel partner of The Royal Canadian Geographical Society, has awarded the five finalists an all-expenses-paid 10-day cruise around Atlantic Canada, departing July 5.
+In a first for the Challenge, One Ocean Expeditions has awarded the five finalists an all-expenses-paid 10-day cruise around Atlantic Canada, departing July 5.
 Among the iconic destinations they’ll visit are Nova Scotia’s historic Fortress of Louisbourg and Sable Island (famous for its wild horses), Newfoundland’s Gros Morne National Park and the French territory of Saint Pierre et Miquelon.